Former PDC Darts Professional, SkySports Darts Commentator and YouTuber with 6 tournament wins under his belt including the Iceland Open in 2023

 2020 and 2023 are two of the three years where the benchmark has been beaten and the third of those was back in 2019.
 That was the year in which 10 out of the 32 qualifiers managed to advance to the next stage of the championship.

-Three years beating the benchmark, 2021 was the year in which the benchmark was met.
-That year, only nine of the 32 First Round clashes went the way of the qualifier but even with a success rate of 28.13% it was still almost double the year after.
+Three years beating the benchmark, 2021 and 2024 was the years in which the benchmark was matched.
+Those two championships saw only nine of the 32 First Round clashes went the way of the qualifier but even with a success rate of 28.13% it was still almost double what 2022 could muster.

 If 2020 was the success story for this data sample, then 2022 must be considered the nadir.
 32 pairings as before, only five qualifiers would manage to work their way out of the First Round and into the next at Ally Pally.